litesolutions/sonar-sslr-grappa/README.md

 ## Technical notes...

-Unfortunately, Sonar uses an antiquated version of Guava (10.0.1!!); grappa, on the other hand, depends on Guava 18.0.
+This package uses a specialized version of the grappa-tracer-backport.

-This means that right now two files from Sonar itself had to be included in the source of this package so that the code can actually run.
-This problem is not yet solved.
+This is to work around the fact that a Sonar plugin requires a very old version of Guava (10.0.1!!) whereas grappa depends on Guava 18.0.